 Where to stay

-At the upper end of the Chania price offerings Casa Delfino just off the Venetian harbour, is unique.
+- At the upper end of the Chania price offerings Casa Delfino just off the Venetian harbor, is unique.
 Two restored Venetian houses have been wonderfully re-furbished and decorated, producing 20 rooms and suites.
 This place is beautiful and could happily be a destination in itself.
-It is quiet, being just a little back (40 metres) from the cafe-decorated water front - this is valuable as summer nights can be late ones when the currently popular "disco-thump" music is blared relentlessly from cafes on the waterfront at stadium-level volume.
+It is quiet, being just a little back (40 meters) from the cafe-decorated waterfront - this is valuable as summer nights can be late ones when the currently popular "disco-thump" music is blared relentlessly from cafes on the waterfront at stadium-level volume.

-Fatma Hanoum Boutique Hotel, an historical mansion harmoniously combining Venetian and Ottoman architectural styles, is located in a charming, narrow alley in the heart of Chania’s Old Harbor in Crete.
+- Fatma Hanoum Boutique Hotel, a historical mansion harmoniously combining Venetian and Ottoman architectural styles, is located in a charming, narrow alley in the heart of Chania’s Old Harbor in Crete.

-Another fine new arrival is Splanzia Hotel, with 8 distinctive, quality rooms, Venetian building, suave cafe & courtyard, in a new part of Chania by the Old Town.
+- Another fine new arrival is Splanzia Hotel, with 8 distinctive, quality rooms, Venetian building, suave cafe & courtyard, in a new part of Chania by the Old Town.
 Small & chic, family-run hotel.
-3 minute walk to the marina, 10 minutes to the Venetian harbour centre.
+3 minute walk to the marina, 10 minutes to the Venetian harbour center.

-Porto Veneziano Hotel is round the water's edge at the inner harbour and marina, it is of a high standard, modern hotel.
-A sea view room offers you one of the best places to wake up in Chania, your balcony above the harbour with the lighthouse, Venetian buildings, boats and sea in site.
-This hotel is quiet - but also convenient with restaurants in every direction and a pleasurable walk to the old shops and museums round the harbour.
+- Porto Veneziano Hotel is round the water's edge at the inner harbour and marina, it is of a high standard, modern hotel.
+A sea view room offers you one of the best places to wake up in Chania, your balcony above the harbour with the lighthouse, Venetian buildings, boats, and sea in the site.
+This hotel is quiet - but also convenient with restaurants in every direction and a pleasurable walk to the old shops and museums around the harbor.

-The Porto del Colombo Hotel is a lovely small hotel - a restored Venetian harbour-side building, opposite Casa Delfino.
-2 rooms with harbour views.
+- The Porto del Colombo Hotel is a lovely small hotel - a restored Venetian harbor-side building, opposite Casa Delfino.
+2 rooms with harbor views.

 What to see & do